manishrana7/icet-manish/doc/userguide/source/examples/enumerate_structures.rst

 Structure enumeration
 =====================

-The purpose of this example is to demonstrate how to use functionalities, which are built into :program:`iceT`, to *enumerate structures*.
+The purpose of this example is to demonstrate how to use functionalities, which are built into :program:`icet`, to *enumerate structures*.
 In the present context, this *structural enumeration* means *the generation of all inequivalent structures derived from a primitive structure up to a certain size*.

 Import modules
 --------------